-At Key Stage 3, (Year 7 to 9), students study the following subjects: English, Mathematics, Science, Technology, French or Spanish, German or Russian, History, Geography, Religious Education, Art, Music, Drama, Physical Education, ICT and Computing as well as Life Studies (a programme which delivers personal, social, health, citizenship, enterprise and careers education).
+At Key Stage 3, (Year 7 to 9), students study the following subjects: English, Mathematics, Science, Technology, French or Spanish, German or Russian , History, Geography, Religious Education, Art, Music, Drama, Physical Education, ICT and Computing as well as Life Studies (a programme which delivers personal, social, health, citizenship, enterprise and careers education).
 Students complete their KS3 Mathematics and Science courses over two years and then embark upon GCSE courses in these subjects at the beginning of year 9.

 The modern language curriculum is a unique feature of the school.
-Students and parents are given the opportunity to express two preferences: for either French or Spanish and either German or Russian.
-The availability of this choice will depend on there being roughly equal numbers for each pair of languages.
-Extracurricular language lessons in Chinese, Italian, Spanish, Turkish and Urdu are on offer after school.
+Students are allocated to French or Spanish by the school based on the language which has been learnt at primary school.
+Parents will be given the option to state a preference for either German or Russian as their child's second language.
+The availability of this choice will depend on there being roughly equal numbers for both languages.
+Extra-curricular language lessons in Chinese, Italian, Spanish, Turkish and Urdu are on offer after school.